cliff1976/omg-dumplings/equipment.md

 ### Steam Chamber Cooker Thingie ###
 Our landlady equipped the kitchen in the house we rent with a device whose proper English name we don't know.
 It's a built-in *Dampfgarer* ("steam cooker?") about the size of a microwave oven.
 You fill a reservoir with water and it heats up that water and distributes the steam throughout the chamber.
 Mostly we use it for steaming vegetables or giving bread dough a warm, moist place to rise.

 It's not to be confused with a steam oven, though.
 Its maximum temperature is 100 °C, and from what we've read, a steam oven is more like a traditional oven but with the ability to apply jets of steam to the contents while baking at normal baking temperatures.
+Probably baguette-bakers need this the most.

+We plan on using ours for [*tamales*]({{site.baseurl }}{%post_url 2018-01-10-tamales %}) in the near future.

 ### Steamer Basket ###